nest/nest-simulator/extras/userdoc/md/documentation/scheduling-and-simulation-flow.md

 ## Spike generation and precision

-A neuron fires a spike when the membrane potential at the end of an update interval of the simulation resolution is above threshold.
+A neuron fires a spike when the membrane potential is above threshold at the end of an update interval (i.e., a multiple of the simulation resolution).
 For most models, the membrane potential is then reset to some fixed value and clamped to that value during the refractory time.
 This means that the last membrane potential value at the last time step before the spike can vary, while the potential right after the step will usually be the reset potential (some models may deviate from this).
-The time of the spike is always the time at the end of the interval during which the threshold was crossed.
+This also means that the membrane potential recording will never show values above the threshold.
+The time of the spike is always the time at *the end of the interval* during which the threshold was crossed.

-NEST also has a small number of models that determine the precise time of the threshold crossing during the interval.
-Please see the [FAQ on precise spike time neurons](simulations-with-precise-spike-times/) for details about neuron update in continuous time and the [documentation on connection management](connection_management/) for how to set the delay when creating synapses.
+NEST also has a some models that determine the precise time of the threshold crossing during the interval.
+Please see the documentation on [precise spike time neurons](simulations-with-precise-spike-times/) for details about neuron update in continuous time and the [documentation on connection management](connection_management/) for how to set the delay when creating synapses.